Braves vs. Brewers Player Props Betting Odds

 Contreras Stats

-- William Contreras has 17 doubles, a triple, 10 home runs, 31 walks and 36 RBI (78 total hits).
-He has swiped one base.
+- William Contreras has 80 hits with 18 doubles, a triple, 10 home runs and 31 walks.
+He has driven in 37 runs with one stolen base.

-- Contreras has picked up a hit in two games in a row.
-During his last five outings he is batting .381 with two doubles, a home run, a walk and four RBI.
+- Contreras takes a three-game streak with at least one hit into this one.
+During his last five outings he is batting .333 with three doubles, a walk and four RBI.

 Contreras Recent Games